 As a 26-year-old “world traveler” (disclaimer: this nickname is often said in jest by my friends and family) I try to take advantage of the time and freedom that the mid-twenties often bring.
-However, if you want to travel frequently, then it will behoove you to find savings around any corner along with trimming any and all unnecessary spending.
-Throughout this post I will advise on some basic tips from the inception of the trip idea all the way to the airport service.
+If you want to travel regularly, though, you’ll need to look for discounts wherever you can and cut any and all unnecessary spending.
+Throughout this post, I will advise on some basic tips from the inception of the trip idea all the way to the airport service.
 As for the trip itself – that is up to you.

-One of the biggest issues I have while booking a trip is believe it or not, figuring out where to go.
+One of the biggest issues I have while booking a cheap car transport service is, believe it or not, figuring out where to go.
 While I’d love to show up to the airport like Jim Carrey and Zooey Deschanel in Yes Man, life isn’t always that simple.

 A great place to start is with Kiwi (App or Website: Kiwi.com) which allows you to draw a circle anywhere in the world and airport destinations will appear.
 For example, I know I want to go out west, but as for where, I am very open.
 Using this site, I can simply select my travel dates from a range of days such as depart from the 7th to the 11th and return from the 13th to the 15th, draw a circle from LA to Kansas City, and all flights will magically populate.